 Have your child sit in the center of the peanut ball or physio ball with both feet planted to one side (like sitting in a chair.)
 Place some toys behind the peanut ball towards the right and left sides.
 Assist your child by holding both knees while they lean back to pick up the objects off the floor and return to the sitting position.
 This exercise is great for general trunk stability and core strengthening.
 Have them reach for the toys on the right side with their left hand and vice versa to encourage trunk rotation and more oblique strengthening.

 Does your child seek external sensory input and appreciate tight squeezes and deep pressure?
-If so, the peanut ball is a great tool to provide proprioceptive input for them.
-Have them lay on their back or belly on a mat and roll the peanut ball over their body in all directions to provide some deep pressure.
+If so, the peanut ball is a great tool to provide sensory proprioceptive input for them.
+To use the peanut ball for sensory input, have them lay on their back or belly on a mat and roll the peanut ball over their body in all directions to provide some deep pressure.
 This can oftentimes help children calm down when they are feeling overwhelmed or dysregulated.

 If your child is efficient with cruising along furniture, a good way to increase the challenge is to have them cruise with their hands on a dynamic surface (like a peanut ball).
 You can utilize suction toys to place around the ball and have your child cruise along the perimeter of the peanut ball to retrieve toys and work on dynamic balance strategies.